developer-pranav/Skycast/README.md

 ## Contributing

+Want to contribute?
+Follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/YourFeature`).
 3. Commit your changes (`git commit -am 'Add some feature'`).
 4. Push to the branch (`git push origin feature/YourFeature`).
 5. Create a new Pull Request.

+We appreciate your contributions!

 ## Contact